josantana/longdash/README.md

 *Longdash* adds several modules to extend Lodash, keeping a single namespace of JS goodies in your project.
 The purpose here is to keep you [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), avoiding writing repetitive code.

 All helpful methods from Lodash are inherited.
-To access them, just use our stretched dash (`__`).
-Please, check Lodash's [docs](https://lodash.com/docs) for their methods.
+To access them, just use our stretched dash (`__`) followed by the methods group name.

 Smile!
 We got you covered by this huge collection of code snippets. :grinning: